 Recently, I found these pictures on my computer and realized I never did a post on this.
-I made no-sew curtains in my family room from some pretty blue and white patterned fabric* that I fell in love with.
-It really is easy to make your own curtains with the need for a sewing machine!
+I made no-sew curtains in my family room from some pretty blue and white patterned fabric that I fell in love with.
+It really is easy to make your own curtains without the need for a sewing machine!

 I only have 1 double window in this room, so I needed to make 2 panels.
 My curtains needed to be approx 80″ long by 56″ W, so I ordered 6 yards of the fabric.
 Three yards for each panel, with some to spare.
 I laid the fabric out on the floor, and cut it in half.
 Forgive the low-quality old iPhone pictures.